SumeetKumarBarua/FactsBox-Heroku-Edition/README.md

 # Installing
 To run on local server please visit <a href="https://github.com/SumeetKumarBarua/FactsBox">FactsBox</a>.
 Still if you want to make this project to work on your local system then make some minor changes:
     1.Copy the project on to your local system and run the table script on your own database.
-    2.Configure the connection file with the driver settings of database whichever you are using here.
+    2.Configure the connection file(JDBCConnection.java) with the driver settings of database whichever you are using here.
     ![alt tag](https://github.com/SumeetKumarBarua/FactsBox-Heroku-Edition/blob/master/WebContent/img/connection.PNG)

+    3.Import the repo to Eclipse as Maven Project.
-    3.Change the URL setting here as per the URL configuration of the server you are using.
+    4.Change the URL setting(Properties.js) as per the URL configuration of the server you are using.
     ![alt tag](https://github.com/SumeetKumarBarua/FactsBox-Heroku-Edition/blob/master/WebContent/img/URL.PNG)

-    Eg. you can change it to something like this [http]://localhost:[port number]/Your_App_Name You are ready to go.
+    Eg. If you use Tomcat then it would look something like this [http]://localhost:[port number]/Your_App_Name You are ready to go.
 As Heroku supports postgreSQL database for the application, this application has been fully configured on its terms.

+# Deploy
+Please visit <a href="https://devcenter.heroku.com/articles/getting-started-with-java#deploy-the-app">here </a> to follow the steps to deploy in Heroku